ahmedyoussefg/bookshelf-serverless/README.md

     - Used **SSM Parameter Store** to keep the `JWT_SECRET_KEY`.
     - I could have used AWS Secrets Manager, but for a learning project, Parameter Store was cheaper.

+- AWS API Gateway:
+    - Front door to all backend APIs, routing requests to Lambda functions.
+    - Configured **CORS** for the Vercel frontend.
+    - Integrated with a **Lambda Authorizer** to validate JWT tokens.
+    - Added **GatewayResponse** for `401` so unauthorized error responses also include CORS headers.

 ## Deployment Steps

 ```bash